Officers and Committees

 Social - Organize in person or virtual social events throughout school year to bring foster community at the school.
 Coordinate Black History Month dinner in February.

 Speakers - Secure speakers for monthly PTO meetings or other outside functions that enhance the education experience for students, provide professional learning to teachers/staff, or inform families on issues relating to education.

 Spring Fun Fair – Coordinate the PTO’s annual spring family event.
 Typically includes games, bounce house, concession sales, and activities.
 Usually held in April.
 Planning begins by January.
 Involves a committee with project leaders for various areas.
 Effort is substantial, especially the 6 weeks prior to the event.
 Time spent depends on how work is divided and how roles assigned.

 Volunteer – Coordinate volunteers for PTO events, school activities, and classroom snacks.
 Collect list of general volunteers at beginning of year and for special events.
 Assure that volunteer data is recorded and available to both the Board and teachers.
 Work with teachers, staff, and leaders of committees to assure volunteers are recruited for programs.
-On-going dialog with Grade Parents as to class and grade activities.
+Recruit and coordinate Grade Reps.
 (Effort: on-going, year round; time peaks with a few big events.
 Average: 3 hours per month; could range from 0 to 8 hours per month during major events.)

 Grade Parent – One representative from each grade (K-5) whose job is to touch base with the teachers of that grade and report at the monthly meeting of the PTO Executive Board.
 The Grade Parent relays what activities are occurring in that grade, if any field trips or programs are planned, if the teachers need volunteers for upcoming events.
 (Effort is minimal – 1 hour per month).
 Appointed at beginning of year.